 Graduate student opportunities in GIScience in the Department of Geography, Society, and Environment at the University of Minnesota

-NOW RECRUITING MGIS, MA AND PHD STUDENTS
+RECRUITING MA AND PHD STUDENTS IN FALL 2022

 The Department of Geography, Society, and Environment at the University of Minnesota invites students to apply for MA and PhD positions in Geography with a specialization in Geographic Information Science (GIScience).
 The department also offers a two-year professional Masters of GIS (MGIS).

 The department offers all MA or PhD students a very competitive funding package that will cover a standard progression of four to five years for the PhD and two years for the MA.
 This includes a stipend, tuition, and fringe costs.
 The application deadline is mid-December for admission in the following year.
+Note we have strong links to the Population and Health training program at the Minnesota Population Center, which offers RA and fellowship funding.

 Graduate students have many opportunities to work with community experts who offer hands-on classes in topics including programming, web mapping, spatial databases, and surveying.
 More broadly, the University of Minnesota has deep expertise in all matters spatial, with over a hundred faculty working in spatial science and hundreds more working in spatial areas.
 We are also home to U-Spatial, a world-class spatial science infrastructure.